Establishing Task Scaling Laws via Compute-Efficient Model Ladders: Method

 where $A, B, \alpha, \beta, E$ are parameters to fit.

-We postulate that \textbf{the same functional form applies to the task loss}.
-We will later validate this assumption by looking at the goodness of function fitting.
-(In \S\ref{sec:flops_as_feature} we ablate with using compute-FLOPs as input variable instead of $(N, D)$, and in \S\ref{sec:task_ce_loss} and \S\ref{sec:c4} we ablate with using alternative losses as the intermediate feature.)
+We postulate that \textbf{the same functional form applies to these losses}.
+We validate this assumption by looking at the goodness of function fitting.

-\paragraph{Function fitting.} We take the loss value of the final checkpoint of each ladder model, forming a dataset $\{ (N_i, D_i, L_i) \}_{i=1}^{n}$ (where $n = 16$), and use this data to fit the parameters of \autoref{eqn:power}.
+\tightparagraph{Function fitting.} We take the loss value of the final checkpoint of each ladder model $\{ (N_i, D_i, L_i) \}_{i=1}^{n}$ (where $n = 16$), and use this data to fit the parameters of \autoref{eqn:power}.
 We fit a separate set of parameters for each task.
-For parameter fitting, we follow the standard practice set in \citet{Hoffmann2022TrainingCL}.
-We minimize the Huber loss between the logarithm of predicted and actual loss: $\frac{1}{n} \sum_{i=1}^{n} \text{Huber}_\delta \big( \log \hat{L}(N_i, D_i) - \log L_i \big)$, where $\delta = 10^{-3}$.
+Following \citet{Hoffmann2022TrainingCL}, we minimize the Huber loss between the logarithm of predicted and actual loss: $\frac{1}{n} \sum_{i=1}^{n} \text{Huber}_\delta \big( \log \hat{L}(N_i, D_i) - \log L_i \big)$, where $\delta = 10^{-3}$.
 We optimize $A$ and $B$ in log space -- we apply transformation $a = \log A, b = \log B$ and optimize $(a, b, \alpha, \beta, E)$.
-We use the L-BFGS-B optimizer as implemented in \texttt{scipy.minimize()}, with constraints $A, B, \alpha, \beta, E \geq 0$; with these constraints, the function is convex, and thus L-BFGS-B is guaranteed to converge.\footnote{To test if this function is convex, we calculate the Hessian matrix of second derivatives, and confirm that it is positive semi-definite everywhere.}
+We use the L-BFGS-B optimizer as implemented in \texttt{scipy.minimize()}, with constraints $A, B, \alpha, \beta, E \geq 0$; with these constraints, the function is convex, and thus L-BFGS-B is guaranteed to converge.\footnote{To test if this function is convex, we confirm that the Hessian matrix of second derivatives is positive semi-definite everywhere.}

-To improve function fitting, we take the average task loss over the last 5 checkpoints of each ladder model.
-This reduces the noisy variance between model checkpoints.
+We take the average loss over the last 5 checkpoints of each ladder model to reduce noise.

-\paragraph{Results preview.} The parameterized power function can fit the ladder models well, with relative fitting error ranging from 0.2\% to 1.2\% on all tasks.
-When predicting task loss of target models, across all tasks we get an average relative error of 5.2\% for 7B-4T, and 6.6\% for 13B-5T.
-We present results on individual tasks in \S\ref{sec:results}, and ablate the design choices of step 1 in \S\ref{sec:ablations}.
+\tightparagraph{Results preview.} \autoref{fig:step1} shows the function fitting of step 1 on the ladder models, and the prediction of task loss as the intermediate feature for the target models.
+The power function gives an average relative \textit{fitting error} ranging from 0.2\% to 1.2\%, which suggests that \autoref{eqn:power} is a good functional form to describe task losses.
+We have a relative \textit{prediction error} within 3\% on MMLU, HellaSwag, PIQA, and OpenBookQA.
+The method underestimates the loss for CSQA, and overestimates on ARC-Challenge, ARC-Easy, and Social IQa.
+On target models, across all tasks we get an average relative error of 5.2\% for 7B-4T, and 6.6\% for 13B-5T.
+Results for the other intermediate features are discussed in \S\ref{app:task_ce} and \S\ref{app:c4}.

+In \S\ref{app:flops_as_feature}, we use compute-FLOPs as input variable instead of $(N, D)$, and observe higher fitting errors for all tasks.
+We also note that FLOPs cannot distinguish between compute-optimal and overtrained models.